 Complete and submit your portfolio to Kristen O’Hara and pay the assessment fee (one-half regular tuition) for credits to the

-Office of the Bursar in Clark Hall.
+Office of Student Billing in Clark Hall.

 The Registrar will list the course title, number of credits, and an indication that credit was earned upon completion of the program.